 Beyond just savings strategies, we focus on identifying strategies that leverage your unique situation to help you save on college costs.
 We help you become an informed buyer of a college education:

-- By implementing strategic tax and cash flow planning
+- Implement strategic and cash flow planning

-- By maximizing opportunities for financial aid
+- Maximize opportunities for financial aid